 This small restaurant in Neal’s Yard, a pedestrian only street and courtyard, serves sweet and savory porridges that are much more interesting than oatmeal with nuts and brown sugar.
 Ever changing seasonal combinations might include salmon porridge with beetroot and egg or raspberry with salted cashew praline and Greek yoghurt, a collaboration with a Michelin starred chef.
 26 Grains includes just a handful of tables and a small counter, but there are more places to sit in the courtyard.

 1 Neal’s Yard

 I have a soft spot for Ben’s Cookies.
-I ate at one of the original locations in Bath, England when I was in my mid-20s and I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
-Going there was like experiencing a piece of the U.K. The company has expanded and it currently has a location in Covent Garden where the pillowy cookies are piled high behind panes of glass and the smell wafts through the covered arcades.
-My favorite cookie is the simple milk chocolate.
+In my mid-20s, I ate at one of the original locations in Bath, England.
+I was ecstatic when I found out the only location in the US was in Salt Lake City Utah, a city I was living close to at the time.
+Going there was like experiencing a piece of the United Kingdom.
+The company has expanded to include location through London including a shop in Covent Garden.
+The smell of fresh baked cookies wafts through the covered arcades.
+My favorite pillowy cookie is the simple milk chocolate.

 13A The Market Building

 Rosewood London’s British brasserie, Holborn Dining Room, has many faces.
 In the morning, it’s a bustling city diner.
 At lunchtime, it’s a sophisticated spot for a business lunch and by night it’s one of the world’s great gin bars with a selection of 500 gins and 30 tonics.
 Pull up a seat at the bar and the knowledgeable bartenders will tell you everything you’ve ever wanted to know about gin and pour you a concoction that perfectly suits your mood and palate.